Asian indices painted a mixed trading picture on Monday after a gathering of central bankers failed to give any clues about interest rates.» Read More

-Asian stocks were mostly lower on Friday following a global market selloff overnight but upbeat data from China helped cap larger losses.
+Asian stocks declined on Friday following a global market selloff overnight but upbeat data from China helped cap larger losses.

 TOKYO, Aug 1- Japan's Nikkei share average dropped on Friday morning after U.S. shares languished on concerns that interest rates could rise sooner than expected, but strong earnings from Sony Corp and Panasonic Corp limited the losses.